UBER

 Situation

-Uber built the category, then competitors caught up on every functional dimension.
-The real problem was emotional.
+Uber built the category, and competitors caught up

 Same cars, same app, same price points.
 The functional delivery that had once set Uber apart had become the baseline, and rivals were meeting it comfortably.

 The harder problem was loyalty.
 Riders used Uber out of habit and convenience, not connection.
 When the experience worked, it was forgotten.
 When it failed, it was remembered.
 Teams had behavioural data in quantity, but no shared understanding of what riders actually felt, or where in the journey those feelings determined whether someone came back.
 Decisions defaulted to feature fixes and short-term interventions.
-Nobody was designing around the emotional drivers that actually moved retention.
+Nobody was designing around the emotions that actually drive retention.

 Despite working well, Uber rides often felt transactional and forgettable